 Make the Archway, at I-80 Exit 275 in Kearney, NE, part of your travel adventure.

-Tickets for the historical exhibit may be purchased in advance or at the time of your visit.
+Tickets for the historical exhibit may be purchased when you arrive or in advance.

 Be inspired by the daring and determination of the pioneers who packed all their belongings into ox drawn wagons and followed the Oregon Trail westward from Fort Kearny, Nebraska.